micmejia/bible-dump/NKJV/Deuteronomy/Deut 5.md

 I stood between the Lord and you at that time, to declare to you the word of the Lord; for you were afraid because of the fire, and you did not go up the mountain. _He_ said:

 ###### 6
-'I _am_ the Lord your God who brought you out of the land of Egypt, out of the house of [^a]bondage.
+'I _am_ the Lord your God who brought you out of the land of Egypt, out of the house of bondage.

 ###### 7
-'You shall have no other gods [^b]before Me.
+'You shall have no other gods before Me.

 ###### 8
 'You shall not make for yourself a carved image--any likeness _of anything_ that _is_ in heaven above, or that _is_ in the earth beneath, or that _is_ in the water under the earth;

 ###### 9
-you shall not bow[^c] down to them nor serve them.
-For I, the Lord your God, _am_ a jealous God, [^d]visiting the iniquity of the fathers upon the children to the third and fourth _generations_ of those who hate Me,
+you shall not bow down to them nor serve them.
+For I, the Lord your God, _am_ a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth _generations_ of those who hate Me,

 ###### 10
-but showing mercy to thousands, to those who love Me and [^e]keep My commandments.
+but showing mercy to thousands, to those who love Me and keep My commandments.

 ###### 11
-'You shall not take the name of the Lord your God in vain, for the Lord will not hold _him_ [^f]guiltless who takes His name in vain.
+'You shall not take the name of the Lord your God in vain, for the Lord will not hold _him_ guiltless who takes His name in vain.

 ###### 12
-'Observe the Sabbath day, to [^g]keep it holy, as the Lord your God commanded you.
+'Observe the Sabbath day, to keep it holy, as the Lord your God commanded you.

 ###### 13
 Six days you shall labor and do all your work,